bcgov/greenlight/README.md

 Also includes the precursor to the von-connector.
 The goal is to allow all issuers and verifiers to be declaratively configurable.

+## Quick Start Guide

+A **Quick Start Guide** for a working set of applications is maintained here; [Running a Complete Provisional VON Network](https://github.com/bcgov/TheOrgBook/blob/master/docker/README.md#running-a-complete-provisional-von-network).
+This is a great way to see the **Permitify** services in action.

 ## Running in OpenShift

 This project uses the scripts found in [openshift-project-tools](https://github.com/BCDevOps/openshift-project-tools) to setup and maintain OpenShift environments (both local and hosted).
 Refer to the [OpenShift Scripts](https://github.com/BCDevOps/openshift-project-tools/blob/master/bin/README.md) documentation for details.